ihsaninh/Al-Quran-mobile-react-native/README.md

    ```
    $ git clone https://github.com/ihsaninh/Al-Quran-Mobile-React-Native.git
    ```
-2. Install all depedencies on the package.json
+2. Install all dependencies on the package.json
    ```
    $ cd Al-Quran-Mobile-React-Native
    $ npm install or yarn install (if you using yarn)